 The inquiry, including preparation of the final inquiry report and the decision of the DO on whether an investigation is warranted, shall be completed within twenty (20) business days of initiation of the inquiry, unless the RIO determines that circumstances clearly warrant a longer period.
 If the RIO approves an extension, the inquiry record must include documentation of the reasons for exceeding the twenty (20)-day period.
-The respondent will be notified of the extension.
+The respondent will be appropriately notified, in writing, of the extension.